ssl-core/ssl-core/docs/contribution-guidelines.md

 ### Rules

-Since commits and pull requests have more visibility, there are few rules to follow when creating branches.
+Since commits and pull requests have more visibility, there are a few rules to follow when creating branches.
 In essence, they are:

 - Branch names must be alphanumeric, lowercase and may contain hyphens (`-`)
 - The branch name **must be descriptive** of the changes you are making, but not too long